hciniramy/simple-crawler/readme.md

-A simple Crawler Implementation with Scala
+A simple Crawler Implementation with Scala ( for study purposes )

 Apache Licence 2.0